svetlemodry/dotfiles/README.md

-# dotfiles
+# My dotfiles collection
-My dotfiles collection
+This repository contains a collection of my dotfiles